Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Components/Loggers/File_Loggers.md

 # File / FTP / SFTP Based Loggers

+File loggers in Profinity are used to log native CAN Bus messages to a file, that can then be either stored locally or transmitted remotely to a FTP or SFTP server.

+## Modes of Operation

 File based loggers in Profinity have three potential modes of operation, you can either

 | Log Mode                | Details                                                                             |